scandum/fluxsort/README.md

 Small array optimizations
 -------------------------
 For partitions smaller than 24 elements fluxsort uses quadsort's small array sorting routine.
 This routine uses branchless parity merges for the first 4 or 8 elements, and twice-unguarded insertion sort to sort the remainder.
 If the array exceeds 15 elements it is split in 4 segments and parity merged.
-This gives a significant performance gain compared to the unguarded insertion sort used by most quicksorts.
+This gives a significant performance gain compared to the unguarded insertion sort used by most introsorts.

 Big O
 -----